- What is organizational learning?

 - Develop a culture that prizes knowledge sharing

 - Take time to learn the lessons that failure can teach

-- Encourage employees of all levels to continue their education on a regular basis
+- Encourage employees of all levels to engage in lifelong learning

 - Allow individuals and teams to challenge the status quo of the organization